▸ the_harness_layer v0.9 · early_access _

 Q.06What if you build something better tomorrow? +

 You own the artifacts.
-Specs, tests, marketing files, daily plans — all live in your repo as markdown.
+Specs, tests, ADRs, requirements — all live in your repo as markdown.
 No lock-in.
 The platform brings continuity across them; you can always walk.

 Q.07What stack do I need to use this? +

-The engineering harness is Phoenix-native today, by design.
-Phoenix contexts are already the right AI boundary — generic AI tools blow through them, generate Ruby syntax in Elixir files, regress to Phoenix 1.6 templates in 1.7 codebases, and add defensive code that fights let-it-crash.
+The Phoenix-deep path is the wedge — by design.
+Phoenix contexts are already the right AI boundary; generic AI tools blow through them, generate Ruby syntax in Elixir files, regress 1.7 templates to 1.6, and add defensive code that fights let-it-crash.
 CodeMySpec respects how Phoenix is actually built.
-Other stack support on the roadmap.
-The marketing harness is stack-agnostic — it's about your business, not your codebase.
+The polyglot core (specs, requirement graph, BDD, browser QA) works on any stack via MCP; other stack-deep paths are on the roadmap.

 Q.08How much time per week? +

-5-10 hours/week to keep both harnesses running well.
-Heavier the first month — strategy interviews, infrastructure wiring, the spec round-trip dialed in.
+5-10 hours/week to keep the harness running well.
+Heavier the first month — Three Amigos sessions, the spec round-trip dialed in, QA briefs written.
 Lighter after that.
-Three activities a day from /daily-plan is the cap; the harness fights you if you try to do more.
+The graph fights you if you try to ship faster than you can verify.

 07// install